danachen/Javascript/notes/FUNCTIONS.md

 ```

 * Above, `country2` is not declared elsewhere, and is assigned a value inside the function
-* Since JS can't find a matching var, it creates a new 'global` variable and logs its value
+* Since JS can't find a matching var, it creates a new `global` variable and logs its value
-* Similar to earlier code in adding vars to current scope section, `country2` is in the global scope because of the way source code is written, not because the `assign` function was executed
+* Similar to earlier code in adding vars to current scope section, `country2` is in global scope because of the way source code is written, not because the `assign` function was executed

 ## Variable shadowing
 * Var declaration for `name` in `greet()` shadows the outer `name` variable